bryanteh828/stock-market-monitoring-project/Readme.txt

+How this is used:

+>> Track portfolio - script 2c.
+>> Stock Prices dashboard - script 3a.

+scripts description below:

 1. pull_price >> pull stock prices with an input of a stock ticker

 	a. price_pull.py >> extracts stock prices with an input of a stock ticker & output stock prices as .csv